Privacy Policy

 5.7.
 Adequate security measures, including encryption of data if necessary, shall be implemented upon transmission of data by means of data communication equipment or in the transport of records.

-5.8.
-The manager or an employee of the Company shall rely on justified expectation that data submitted by persons who submit data are correct.
 The manager or an employee of the Company shall, from time to time, verify the accuracy of data in the database(s) by requesting the data subject to check the data and, if necessary, make corrections or confirm the accuracy of data.

 5.9.
 Any incomplete or incorrect data known to the manager or an employee of the Company shall be closed, and any necessary measures shall be taken promptly to supplement and correct the data in question.
 Upon a request of a data subject, the manager or an employee of the Company shall correct any incorrect data on the data subject in the database if the data subject notifies the manager or employee of the Company of the inaccuracy of the data on the data subject and submits correct data; the incorrect data shall be stored with the correct data and with a note indicating in which period the incorrect data were used.